dilippaneru/SLMholography/README.md

 # SLMholography
-Putting Holograms on a Spatial Light Modulator (SLM) for Quantum Imaging.
+Python Code for Holograms on a Spatial Light Modulator (SLM) for Quantum Imaging.